DigitecGalaxus/netboot-caching/README.md

 ## How to configure a local stateful disk to cache assets

 In case of a power outage it could become critical when all clients (including the caching-server) try to boot from the network simultaneously.
 Therefore a local disk can be added to cache both the caching-server squashfs and images for thinclients.
+The disk needs to have two partitions.

 _Note: This is a manual process._